Citizen-science altered-state survey

 Direction

-What the project adds
+What the system adds

-Current work
+Current system

 - Multilingual Shiny survey flow for altered-state reports